 Holiday Marketing – What’s Good for Me is Good for Everyone

-The concept of “what’s good for me is good for everyone” is a broken one that does not fit into business, especially when it comes to the competitive nature of the holiday season.
-A business owner who does not take the time to figure out what is popular, trending and important to their customers is going to completely miss their mark in holiday marketing.
+The concept of “what’s good for me is good for everyone” is a broken one that does not fit into the business, especially when it comes to the competitive nature of the holiday season.
+A business owner who does not take the time to figure out what is popular, trending, and important to their customers is going to completely miss their mark in holiday marketing.
 That equates to a very low return on their marketing investment.

 You have to look at your holiday marketing and the offers you’re making like you’re preparing a big holiday dinner party.
 Think about what people like to see, what they want to eat, what dishes compliment others.
 This equates to your holiday marketing as well.
 Your internet marketing needs to attract people based on what they want – because they don’t care about what you want.